ServSafe

 Group Drinking

-In January 2016, the National Transportation Safety Board (NTSB) dropped its recommended legal blood alcohol content (BAC) level from .08% to .05%.
-Since states take their cue from the NTSB, many have moved forward with legislation proposing the lowered BAC limit.
+In January 2016, the National Transportation Safety Board (NTSB) recommended lowering the legal blood alcohol content (BAC) limit from 0.08% to 0.05%.
+Many states often follow the NTSB’s guidance, prompting several to consider legislation reflecting this reduced BAC limit.

-On Dec.
-30, 2018, Utah became the first state to enact legislation lowering the blood alcohol content limit to .05% and in February of 2022, the NTSB doubled down on its 2016 recommendation by releasing an evaluation demonstrating the effectiveness of Utah’s lower limit.
+On December 30, 2018, Utah became the first state to adopt a BAC limit of 0.05% officially.
+In February 2022, the NTSB reaffirmed its 2016 recommendation by releasing an evaluation that demonstrated the effectiveness of Utah’s lower limit.

 Free Download